Charlie Fairhead

 Charlie Fairhead, played by Derek Thompson, is a fictional character from the BBC British medical drama Casualty.
 The longest-serving character on the show, his tenure spanned more than three decades from the series' inception in 1986 until his departure in 2024.

-Thompson took a nine-month break from Series 18, returning on the 1 January 2005 in Series 19.
+Thompson took a nine-month break from Series 18, returning on 1 January 2005 in Series 19.
 After four further months off-screen, he returned in the series 20 Christmas crossover with Holby City, airing on 24 December 2005.

 Thompson regularly took breaks every year and by May 2023 he confirmed he had chosen to leave his role as Charlie, after 38 years on-screen.
 Thompson filmed his final scenes in 2023, which were broadcast on 16 March 2024.
+Thompson reprised his role for the show's 40th anniversary in 2026.

 Thompson made four appearances as Charlie in Casualtys sister show, Holby City, including the February 2010 episode in which Charlie has a heart attack; his final appearance in Holby City was in October 2012 when he interviewed Chantelle Lane (Lauren Drummond) for a full-time nursing position.
 Thompson also made an appearance in Holby City spin-off police drama HolbyBlue in its first episode, aired in May 2007.